Skip to Content

 There are only 4 options available, which is surprising considering the amount of annual tourists visiting Death Valley.

-Perhaps more surprising is how old and rustic most of the accommodations are, plus the prices you pay to stay in them.
+Perhaps more surprising is how old and rustic most of the accommodations are, plus the sky high prices you pay to stay in them.

 1. The Inn At Death Valley – Furnace Creek